June 15, 2026

 Office supplies and equipment

-Capital expenses are treated differently than regular supplies.
-Equipment costing more than a certain threshold must be depreciated over several years rather than deducted immediately.
-Supplies such as paper, pens, printer ink, and cleaning materials can be deducted in full when purchased.
+You treat capital expenses differently than regular supplies.
+You must depreciate equipment that exceeds a certain cost threshold over several years rather than deduct it immediately.
+You can deduct supplies such as paper, pens, printer ink, and cleaning materials in full when you purchase them.

 Technology and software purchases need detailed receipts showing exactly what you bought.
 Computer hardware, business software, and digital tools all qualify as deductible business expenses.
 Keep license agreements and payment receipts for everything from laptops to cloud storage.